Berhalter hired as US soccer coach after World Cup failure

-Gregg Berhalter was hired Sunday to coach the U.S. men's national team, making him the first person to run the team after playing for the Americans at the World Cup.
+Gregg Berhalter was hired Sunday to coach the U.S. men's national team, making him the first person to run the Americans after playing for them at the World Cup.

 Berhalter, who spent the past five seasons as coach of Major League Soccer's Columbus Crew, represents a generational change for an American team staggered by its failure to reach this year's World Cup after seven straight appearances at soccer's showcase.